MicrosoftDocs/visualstudio-docs/docs/debugger/just-in-time-debugging-in-visual-studio.md

   - "pt-br"
   - "tr-tr"
 ---
-# How to respond to the Just-In-Time Debugger dialog box
+# How to: Respond to the Just-In-Time Debugger

 The actions you should take when you see the Visual Studio Just-in-Time debugger dialog box depend on what you are trying to do: